downshift-js/downshift/src/hooks/useCombobox/README.md

   However, if you are just rendering a primitive component like `<div>`, there is no need to specify this property.
 It defaults to `ref`.

+In some cases, you might want to completely bypass the `refKey` check.
+Then you can provide the object `{suppressRefError : true}` as the second argument to `getInput`. **Please use it with extreme care and only if you are absolutely sure that the ref is correctly forwarded otherwise `useCombobox` will unexpectedly fail.**

 #### `getComboboxProps`

 This method should be applied to the `input` wrapper element.
 It has similar